MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Q# learning resources

-To learn Q#, use the following resources:
+To learn how to write Q# programs, use the following resources:

 - **Quantum Katas:** Self-paced Q# tutorials.
 - **Training modules:**